coastwatch-training/CoastWatch-Tutorials/define-marine-habitat/R/define_marine_habitat.md

 - Using the *xtracto_3D* function to extract data from a rectangular area
 - Masking a data array
-- Plotting maps using ggplot
+- Plotting maps using plotBBox and ggplot

 # Datasets used